 Milldale village is a very pretty village with quaint houses.
 It’s a great place to start a walk along the river.
 The bridge, Viators Bridge is a packhorse bridge that been in use since medieval times.

 Thorpe Cloud is the very conical hill close to the stepping stones.
 When we are travelling home from the south, we know that we are getting close when we see its very distinctive shape.

 There are numerous rock formations and limestone features along the valley, all with romantic names such as; Twelve Apostles; Tissington Spires; Lovers Leap; Reynards Cave; Lions Head Rock; Dove Holes; and Pickering Tor

 Dovedale is about 20 minutes by car from Ashbourne.
 It’s about 40 minutes to either Bakewell or Buxton.
 Dovedale is approximately 30 minutes by car from the cottages.

-There is a privately owned car park for Dovedale.
+There is a large National Trust car park for Dovedale.
 The closest postcode is DE6 2AX.
 There are signs for parking as you get close.
-You can also follow directions to the Isaac Walton hotel which will get you very close.

 The stepping stones are then a 10 minute walk from the car park on the tarmac.